alex-bv/envysec/README.md

 This section describes how exactly does secEnvyronment works (or does not).

 Briefly, how does it work:
-- User invokeы secEnvyronment scan,
+- User invokes secEnvyronment scan,
 - secEnvyronment open ClamAV subprocess,
 - and put all ClamAV output in queue,
 - in parallel, thread (work_thread) checks for new lines in queue,